-A study on Long Covid included in our review (Jacobs et al., 2020, USA) reported that 72.7% patients (95% CI: 65.6, 78.9) had persistent symptoms at day 35 after discharge and majority experienced fatigue (55%), muscular pain (50.6%), shortness of breath (45.3%) and cough (41.8%) (38).
-These are similar to the findings reported in other studies (17, 32).
-Although there were studies conducted on the impact of Long Covid on HRQoL (conducted between 4 and 13 weeks from onset of symptoms), longer-term effects of Covid-19 (beyond 13 weeks) has not been fully developed yet (9).
-A report published by WHO discussed about possible long-term impact of corona virus (8).
+A study on Long Covid included in our review (Jacobs et al., 2020, USA) reported that 72.7% patients (95% CI: 65.6, 78.9) had persistent symptoms at day 35 after discharge and majority experienced fatigue (55%), muscular pain (50.6%), shortness of breath (45.3%) and cough (41.8%) [38].
+These are similar to the findings reported in other studies [17, 32].
+Although there were studies conducted on the impact of Long Covid on HRQoL (conducted between 4 and 13 weeks from onset of symptoms), longer-term effects of Covid-19 (beyond 13 weeks) has not been fully developed yet [9].
+A report published by WHO discussed about possible long-term impact of corona virus [8].
 They reported that people recover from the illness after two to six weeks.
 However, some symptoms may linger or recur for weeks or months.
 Some patients may develop medical complications that may have lasting health effects.
 There may be prolonged illness due to the virus in young adults and children without underlying chronic medical conditions.
 More research needed to understand the long-term effects of coronavirus, why symptoms persist or recur, how these health problems affect patients and the clinical course and likelihood of full recovery.

-While comparing the HRQoL by study countries, the highest EQ-5D-5L index value was reported in the high income countries (HICs), like UK (0.714) (32) and Norway (0.690) (37), and lowest in the low-and middle-income country (LMIC), Iran (0.612) (36).
-The higher HRQoL of Covid-19 patients in high income countries like in the United Kingdom and Norway may be due to better health services of the countries rather than other factors (47, 48) compared to LMIC, such as Iran.
+While comparing the HRQoL by study countries, the highest EQ-5D-5L index value was reported in the high income countries (HICs), like UK (0.714) [32] and Norway (0.690) [37], and lowest in the low-and middle-income country (LMIC), Iran (0.612) [36].
+The higher HRQoL of Covid-19 patients in high income countries like in the United Kingdom and Norway may be due to better health services of the countries rather than other factors [47, 48] compared to LMIC, such as Iran.
 We confirmed from the study level investigation that patients’ characteristics were not the causal factors for better health of the patients from the UK and Norway and worse HRQoL from the patients of Iran.
 For example, mean age of patients in the study of Iran was 58.4 (SD 18.2) and 18% of these patients were admitted in ICU.
 In the study in the UK, median age of the patients were 70.5 (range 18-93) and 32% of the patients were admitted in ICU.
 This means, the lower HRQoL of patients in Iran was not due to patients’ characteristics, such as elderly patients or severity of illness.

 The review also explored the factors affecting Acute Covid (≤4 weeks from onset of symptoms) from different studies.
-HRQoL score (using SF-36) was significantly different by age of patients (lower in the patients aged 60 years or older, p< 0.001) and comorbidity (patients with comorbidity, p< 0.001) (23).
-This is similar to the finding reported in a study from Canada (49).
-In addition, HRQoL score was significantly different by gender (higher in male patients, p = 0.001), educational status (higher in patients with higher education attainment, p<0.001), business status (in people with their own business, p=0.004), ability to pay for medication (higher score with better ability to pay, p <0.001), social class (in people with middle or high social status, p<0.001), alcohol use (in people who did not drink, p = 0.003), and physical exercise (in those who did more physical activity, p<0.001)(23).
+HRQoL score (using SF-36) was significantly different by age of patients (lower in the patients aged 60 years or older, p< 0.001) and comorbidity (patients with comorbidity, p< 0.001) [23].
+This is similar to the finding reported in a study from Canada [49].
+In addition, HRQoL score was significantly different by gender (higher in male patients, p = 0.001), educational status (higher in patients with higher education attainment, p<0.001), business status (in people with their own business, p=0.004), ability to pay for medication (higher score with better ability to pay, p <0.001), social class (in people with middle or high social status, p<0.001), alcohol use (in people who did not drink, p = 0.003), and physical exercise (in those who did more physical activity, p<0.001) [23].